katipally/WOS/examples/plugins/hello/README.md

 ## Trust model

 Plugins run inside the main process with no sandbox in v1.
-Only install plugins you wrote or trust — they have full access to the user's machine.
+Only install plugins you wrote or fully trust; they have full access to the user's machine.
 The `permissions` field is currently advisory and logged at load time;
 enforcement will arrive in a later release.